Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/caps_knobs.md

 Notice that we have called the `std::geo2d::Circle` with additional argument `c`.
 `c` is given as a tuple `(x = ..., y = ...)`.
 A [tuple](../types/tuples.md) is a collection of (mostly named) values.
 The parameter `c` of a circle is supposed to be a tuple of type `(x: Length,y: Length)`.
-If we pass to array of `Length` to the tuple, we can generate a multiplicity, which eventually creates `2*4` circles.
+If we pass an array of `Length` to the tuple, we can generate a multiplicity, which eventually creates `2*4` circles.

 [![test](.test/knobs.svg)](.test/knobs.log)